geodynamics/pylith/docs-sphinx/developer/contributing/workflow.md

 Rebasing essentially replays your commits on top of the commits in the other branch.
 With interactive rebasing, you can also rewrite the commit history of a feature branch by reordering, dropping, and/pr combining (squashing) commits.
 See [Git: Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) for more information.

 :::{danger}
-Rebasing and force pushing can irreversible damage to your repository.
+Rebasing and force pushing can cause irreversible damage to your repository.
 We recommend practicing rebasing using a toy repository before attempting to rebase with real code.
 :::